gustavaa/AndroidPasswordStrengthMeter/README.md

 ### Password strength calculation algorithm

-PasswordStrengthMeter implements a default algorithm for pasword strength estimation, altough it is very basic and should not be considered the main contribution of this library.
-Instead, I recommend you to implement an algorithm that fits your system the best using the `PasswordStrengtCalculator`interface:
+PasswordStrengthMeter implements a default algorithm for password strength estimation, although it is very basic and should not be considered the main contribution of this library.
+Instead, I recommend you to implement an algorithm that fits your system the best using the `PasswordStrengthCalculator`interface:

 ~~~~java
 meter.setPasswordStrengthCalculator(new PasswordStrengthCalculator() {